 Have you done your research on the location?
 Visited it before?
 Or did your Iceland wedding planner or photographer share with you scouting photos and videos?
 Firstly, it’s good to have an idea of the approximate location you will need to setup the ceremony at.
 Secondly, what is included in your waterfall wedding ceremony setup?
 Some ideas to consider follow:

 - Ceremony Seating: Will you be having your guests stand or sit?
 Many couples feel having a seated ceremony is important not only for guest comfort but also from a photo and video perspective.
 Also it’s a must have when you have a bridal party standing with.
 However, if you choose against this because you need to be budget minded or the location does not allow, hire a Day of Planner.
-One of the countless duties an Iceland Day of Planner can be is seating or placing your guests so that there can still be an aisle way for you to walk down.
+One of the countless duties an Iceland Day of Planner can do is seating or placing your guests so that there can still be an aisle way for you to walk down.

 - Musicians: Love the idea of having a live performance during your ceremony?
 This could be a guitar player, piano, singers, harpist, violin, or a local playing the traditional Langspil, etc.

 What celebration would be complete without food and drinks!
-Many times couples love the idea of ending their ceremony with a champagne toast.
+Many times couples love the idea of ending their ceremony with a Champagne toast.
 Our team even has custom options such as a styled table, fruit, artisan chocolates, Icelandic pastries, etc. Indulge after you say, “I do!”

 The rule of thumb regardless of the location is that you leave the location better than when you found it.
 Leave no Trace.
 For example, if you’re having a rose petal aisle way, you or your wedding planner brings a generator and vacuum to clean up the petals and any trace they leave.
 Even though this may be your only visit to the waterfall location, others will follow behind you at some point so it’s critical that you take responsibility for your time there and care about the area too.